sigcsets/sigcse_website/policies/icersteering.md

 ##### Membership (5 voting members in total)

-- 4 general members
+- 4 general members, selected with the goal to include:

-    * One member from each of the geographic areas ICER is held in (North America, Europe, Australasia)
+    * Representation from each of the geographic areas where ICER has been held (North America, Europe, Australasia).
-    * At least one of the members must have been a prior ICER program chair (or equivalent under original chair system)
+    * At least one member who has previously served as an ICER program chair or equivalent under the original chair system.
-    * At least one of the members must have been a prior ICER site chair (or equivalent under original chair system)
+    * At least one member who has previously served as an ICER general chair (site chair) or equivalent under the original chair system.

 - Current SIGCSE Board Liaison to ICER (SIGCSE Board Member)

 ##### Terms of service

 * The general members of the Steering Committee serve a term of three years, with a maximum of two terms.
-Terms should be offset so that the two general members do not rotate off of the committee at the same time.
-Initial terms may need to be adjusted to accommodate this requirement.
-Please see the end of this document for initial membership terms.
+Terms should be offset so that no more than two general members rotate off of the committee at the same time.
 Terms will begin and end with an ICER conference.
 Term will commence at the ICER conference of the starting year and end at the ICER conference of the ending year.

 * Members can be reappointed to the committee after a period of 2 years of not being on the committee.